Module 9 - Building an OmniChain Token on Router Chain

 Query Function

-This function handles all Query Requests to the Contract, Delegating to a Separate handle_query function.
+This function handles all Query Requests to the Contract, Delegating to a Separate handle_query

 This Contract serves as the Main Entry Point for the Omnichain Token, Coordinating between Local Token Operations (via the CW20 token) and cross-chain Operations (via Router Protocol).